sulu/sulu-docs/book/twig.rst

 The following screenshot shows the `Sulu homepage`_ with the main navigation on the right and the footer navigation on the bottom.
-As you can see the navigations returned for the navigation contexts are not necessarily flat, but can also contain sub pages.
+As you can see the navigation returned for the navigation contexts are not necessarily flat, but can also contain sub pages.

 .. figure:: ../img/website-navigation-contexts.png